 - In "Quagmire's Baby", Chris plays a tape from '"World's Wildest Police Chases'' showing the police chasing Fred Flintstone into a drive-in theater.

-- In "Road to the Multiverse", Stewiue and Brian travel to an alternate universe based on The Flintstones that parodies the use of rock puns.
+- In "Road to the Multiverse", Stewie and Brian travel to an alternate universe based on The Flintstones that parodies the use of rock puns.

 - In "Burning Down the Bayit", Stewie attends a "baby rave" and drops a "purple Betty" Flintstones chewable vitamin, claiming it sent him flying.

 - In "The Simpsons Guy", the crossover episode with The Simpsons, Fred is seen as the judge overseeing the Duff/Patriot case, an affectionate gesture of how neither show would exist without his.

 Timmy: I don't understand!
 If cars are powered by feet, shouldn't we just keep running?!